AnggaR96s/Reforestation/README.md

-## Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.